deltafi/deltafi/deltafi-docs/public/docs/actions.md

 String sourceFilename;
 // Ingress flow assigned to the DeltaFile
 String ingressFlow;
-// Metadata passed in with the DeltaFile on ingress Map<String, String> sourceMetadata;

 /* These remaining fields vary by Action type: */ Map<String, Domain> domains;